google-deepmind/deepmind-research/rl_unplugged/README.md

 The data is available under
 [RL Unplugged GCP bucket](https://console.cloud.google.com/storage/browser/rl_unplugged).

-Data loading code and examples will be available soon.

 ## Atari Dataset

 We are releasing a large and diverse dataset of gameplay following the protocol